mAbduqayum/python-workbook/100_conditionals/152_name_shape/name_shape.md

-# Exercise 104: Name That Shape
+# Exercise: Name That Shape

 Write a program that determines the name of a shape from its number of sides.
 The program should support shapes with 3 to 10 sides and display an appropriate error message for numbers outside this range.